-If you'd got used to Corsa pricing for base models being in the £11,000 to £13,500 bracket (which is where it's been in recent times), you might need a cup of hot sweet tea after perusal of the figures being asked for this fifth generation French-inspired version, which start from around £15,500 for the feeblest 1.2-litre base-spec petrol variant.
+If you'd got used to Corsa pricing for base models being in the £11,000 to £13,500 bracket (which is where it's been in recent times), you might need a cup of hot sweet tea after perusal of the figures being asked for this fifth generation French-inspired version, which start from around £17,400 for the feeblest 1.2-litre base-spec petrol variant.
 Top-spec 'Ultimate' trim with a combustion engine now costs from just under £23,500.
-The all-electric Corsa-e, it's still possible to pay as much as £25,000 for the ritziest-trimmed petrol model.
+The all-electric Corsa-e, it's still possible to pay as much as £29,000 for the ritziest-trimmed petrol model.
 Five doors are now standard (which partly explains the price rise), the three-door body style of previous models being deemed no longer necessary.
-For the Corsa-e, you're looking at needing to find around £26,000, though from that, you can deduct a £3,000 government plug-in car grant.
-There are four core trim level options for the Corsa this time round - 'SE', 'Sri', 'Elite Nav' and 'Ultimate'.
-Go for the 'SE' or 'Sri' variants and there are interim 'Nav' and 'Premium' options.
-You can have the 'Elite Nav' model in an upgraded 'Elite Nav Premium' state of spec too.
-It's all quite complex.
+For the Corsa-e, you're looking at needing to find around £28,000 as a starting point, after deduction of the £2,500 government plug-in car grant.
+There are four core trim level options for the Corsa - 'SE Edition', 'SRi Edition', 'Elite Edition' and 'Ultimate'.
 Simpler to comprehend is the need to pay a premium for auto transmission - an extra £1,730 on petrol models only.
-Even the most basic 'SE' derivatives are quite well equipped, fitted with 16-inch double spoke alloy wheels, a 7-inch touch-screen radio, a leather flat bottom steering wheel and LED Headlights with LED daytime running lights.
+Even the most basic 'SE Edition' derivatives are quite well equipped, fitted with 16-inch double spoke alloy wheels, a 7-inch touch-screen radio, a leather flat bottom steering wheel and LED Headlights with LED daytime running lights.